JHowell45/laravel-docker-template/README.md

   Please use the argument -v to see more details.
 ```

 First thing, make sure that the `DB_USERNAME` and the `DB_PASSWORD` environment variables are wrapped in `"` quotes in the `.env` file.
 You then may have to run `./phpd_win.sh artisan config:clear` and `./phpd_win.sh artisan cache:clear` to clear the applications environment variables and reset them to the new ones set.
 Then when you run the migration command it should work.

+## TODO

+- Fix the NPM commands to be able to be run using a docker container.